IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 ---------------------------------------------

-After the source and plugin code (.py files) are completed they are ready to be used within Qt designer.
+After the source and plugin code (.py files) are completed they are ready to be used with the Qt designer.

 To achieve that, first the location of the necessary files must be provided to the Qt designer.
-This is done by adding a path to the ``$PYQTDESIGNERPATH`` system environment.
+This is done by adding a path to the ``$PYQTDESIGNERPATH`` system environment variable.

 .. code-block:: console